merce-fra/PELCA/Input example/PELCADeviceDesigner/PELCADeviceDesigner_Instructions.md

 The PELCA Device Designer tools address the following types of power semiconductors:
 - Silicon-based insulated gate bipolar transistor (IGBT).

-An open-source publication detailing the PELCA IGBT Designer tool is available online to get more acquainted with its structure and underlying impact assessment methodology:
+An open-source publication detailing the PELCA IGBT Designer tool is available online to get more acquainted with its structure and underlying impact assessment methodology ([Guillemet et al., 2026](https://doi.org/10.3390/su18052663))
-Guillemet, T.; Pichon, P.-Y.; Degrenne, N. An Open-Source Life Cycle Inventory (LCI) Model to Assess the Environmental Impacts of IGBT Power Semiconductor Manufacturing.
-Sustainability 2026, 18, 2663. https://doi.org/10.3390/su18052663

 # Table of Contents